techidaily/site-games-able/source/_posts/elevate-your-twitch-experience-with-smartphone-streaming.md

 Close

  When your stream is up and running, you'll see the duration, current number of viewers, and total followers at the top.
-If you're not impressed with your follower count, we have[tips for building a bigger viewership on Twitch](https://www.makeuseof.com/tag/twitch-tips-build-viewership/) .
+If you're not impressed with your follower count, we have [tips for building a bigger viewership on Twitch](https://www.makeuseof.com/tag/twitch-tips-build-viewership/) .

  Once you finish streaming, tap the same**Stream** button at the bottom left and confirm by selecting**End Stream** from the pop-up.
-Whether you're streaming from your smartphone or PC, remember to avoid the[things that could get you banned from Twitch](https://www.makeuseof.com/things-get-you-banned-from-twitch/) .
+Whether you're streaming from your smartphone or PC, remember to avoid the [things that could get you banned from Twitch](https://www.makeuseof.com/things-get-you-banned-from-twitch/) .

 ## How to Live Stream on Twitch via iOS